 Before you go to London make an itinerary and purchase all of your tickets in advance.
-We like to use City Pass because it has all the best places for a lower cost.
+We like to use the London Pass because it has all the best places for a lower cost.

-Also, make sure to get your London Eye tickets.
+Also, make sure to get your London Eye tickets in advance.
 We recommend the champagne toast evening slot for a sunset view and a glass of bubbly.

 For the first day, we are going to hit all the iconic spots.
 We start out west and move east, stopping at sites along the way.

-9:30am Buckingham Palace.
-Buckingham Palace is home to the British Monarchy.
+9:30 am Buckingham Palace.
+Buckingham Palace is THE royal palace of Europe and is home to the British Monarchy.
 The Queen isn’t always here, however.
 You can tell if she is home if the Queen’s flag is soaring.

 You can purchase tickets in advance (book right here) to tour the palace if you’d like.
 With so much to see in two days, we are just going to check out the front gates.
 You can also watch the changing of the guards.

-The park is also very quiet, which is a nice change from the busy streets we are about to encounter.
+St. James’s Park is surprisingly pretty quiet, which is a nice change from the busy streets we are about to encounter.